overcut-ai/public-assets/README.md

 Publicly hosted assets for Overcut.
 Files in this repo are served via [jsDelivr](https://www.jsdelivr.com/) at a stable, cacheable CDN URL.

-Anything checked in here is **publicly readable**.
-Don't add secrets, unbuilt source, or anything you wouldn't put behind a `view-source` lookup.

 ## Catalog

 | File | Description |